 5. Exception Reporting Statutory Requirements: Every deviation to normal routine will be treated as incident & same should be immediately reported through Phone & E-mail to concerned hands-on contacts in Company.
 A detailed analysis report along with corrective & preventive actions should be submitted to Company Logistics Department within 3 working days of incident occurrence.
 The detail of incident and deviations is provided in Annexure 1

-6. Indemnity Contractor shall indemnify and hold the Company harmless against any or all direct and indirect losses, liabilities, claims etc. incurred by the Company arising out breach of any term of this agreement.
+6. Indemnity: Contractor shall indemnify and hold the Company harmless against any or all direct and indirect losses, liabilities, claims etc. incurred by the Company arising out breach of any term of this agreement.
 The Contractor further agrees to indemnify and at all times to keep the Company indemnified against any claim, dispute, statutory notices and demands, compensation for death or injury, or litigation of whatsoever nature against the Company emanating from any third parties; labor, staff or personnel deployed by the Contractor; or govt. authorities, departments, attributable to the performance of the agreement by the Contractor.
 The Contractor further agrees to pay or make good all expenses and incidentals that the Company may incur in defending such claim, dispute or litigation including agent, counsel or professional fee.
 The Contractor shall indemnify and at all times keep indemnified the Company against all outgoings of the Company in such matters towards satisfaction of any award of a tribunal, court decree, demand letter from any quasi judicial authority, or execution proceedings in court.

-7. Right to Appointment The Company reserves all rights to appoint any vendor/fleet owner for transportation and also reserve the rights to decide the share of business to be allocated to such vendor/fleet owner.
+7. Right to Appointment: The Company reserves all rights to appoint any vendor/fleet owner for transportation and also reserve the rights to decide the share of business to be allocated to such vendor/fleet owner.
 The vendor may get business for a short period in order to test the service level and if found satisfactory, his contact may be extended.
 Further, service performance of the vendor shall be assessed on quarterly basis on the basis of certain parameters

 8. Relationship The relationship between the Company and the Vendor is as of Principal-to-principal.
 The Vendor is not an agent of the company and nothing in this contract makes the parties partners, joint ventures, co-owners or participants in any joint venture.
 This agreement does not give either party the power to direct or control the day-to-day activities of the other or allows either party to create or assume any obligation on behalf of the other.
-Further, this contract does not confer any exclusive privilege to the vendor for transportation of the company"e;s goods and the company reserve the right to engage the services of any other vendor as it deems fit.
+Further, this contract does not confer any exclusive privilege to the vendor for transportation of the company’s goods and the company reserve the right to engage the services of any other vendor as it deems fit.

-9. Confidentiality: Vendor will at all times, during the agreement Term and after the termination of this agreement, shall keep in confidence all of the Company"e;s Confidential Information, and will not use such Confidential Information without the other Company"e;s prior written consent for any purposes other than set forth in this Agreement.
+9. Confidentiality: Vendor will at all times, during the agreement Term and after the termination of this agreement, shall keep in confidence all of the Company’s Confidential Information, and will not use such Confidential Information without the other Company’s prior written consent for any purposes other than set forth in this Agreement.

-10. Transit Times & Schedules Vendor should ensure that cargo arrives at Destination within committed transit & any deviation on same is communicated within reasonable time.
+10. Transit Times & Schedules: Vendor should ensure that the rendered goods/services or cargo arrives at Destination within committed transit & any deviation on same is communicated within reasonable time.